-Before MomsGetReal, my husband (the most awesome man in the world) Dave and I wrote a weekly column for two-and-a-half years called “A More Perfect Union” for the Corning, New York newspaper The Leader.
+Before MomsGetReal, my husband Dave and I wrote a weekly column for two-and-a-half years called “A More Perfect Union” for the Corning, New York newspaper The Leader.
 In the column, we explored the joys and challenges of building our newly-formed family.
-We started writing that column when Anika, our youngest, was 4 months old, so she’s grown up having her whole life be fodder for blogs.
-Her older brothers and sister were fair game, too, and they’ve all been amazing about letting us share the gory details of their lives.
+We started writing that column when our youngest was 4 months old, so the kids have grown up their whole lives being fodder for blogs.
+WIth permission, of course, they’ve all been amazing about letting us share the gory details of their lives.

 I have a bachelor’s degree in Economics and a master’s degree in English Literature.
 I’m passionate (ok, sometimes just opinionated, often obstinate, and always outspoken) about helping to improve relations in families, communities, and cultures – and I’m strong advocate for global peace and do believe it’s actually possible.

-I live in Bath, New York, mostly because we own a house here that won’t sell.
-It’s a great place to travel from, since it’s only 4-6 hours from everywhere.
-I love to travel, and I’m fluent in French.
-I could live just about anywhere, and I’m comfortable making my home wherever my travels take me, which is quite often Montreal.
+We maintain our permanent residence in Bath, New York, but these days we spend most of our time traveling.
+I’m fluent in French and could live just about anywhere.
+I’m comfortable making my home wherever my travels take me, which is quite often Montreal.